-Welcome to the LitCharts study guide on Oliver Sacks 's The Man Who Mistook his Wife for a Hat.
+Welcome to the LitCharts study guide on Oliver Sacks's The Man Who Mistook His Wife for a Hat.
 Created by the original team behind SparkNotes, LitCharts are the world's best literature guides.

-Man Who Mistook his Wife : Context
+Man Who Mistook his Wife : Introduction

 Man Who Mistook his Wife : Plot Summary

 Man Who Mistook his Wife : Detailed Summary & Analysis

 Man Who Mistook his Wife : Symbols